How to reduce stress at work when running a small business

 Don't underestimate the impact of stress

-Burn out can be far more harmful to your business than taking a day or two off when you need to – even if it worries you that you will have to catch up on the work missed.
+Burn-out can be far more harmful to your business than taking time off work with stress – even if it worries you that you will have to catch up on the work missed.

 Delegate tasks where possible, or manage the expectations of your customer or client.
 Stakeholders would doubtless rather wait a little longer and enjoy the best product or service your business can offer than not have it at all because you've collapsed under the strain.

-Small business owner stress is very common, so there’s no need to feel alone.
-Get support from others and talk to peers too as others will have almost certainly shared a similar experience and sought practical solutions that you might benefit from.
+Small business owner stress is very common, so there's no need to feel alone.
+Get support by talking to your peers, as others will have almost certainly shared a similar experience and sought practical solutions that you might benefit from.

 Towards a stress-free business